 Continuous high quality food safety is the corner stone of any strong food business and should be considered by all food businesses.
 If you want to discuss what your food business can do to further improve the food safety of your business please contact Council’s Environmental Health team on: 1300 735 025.

 Businesses selling food in the local government area must also be registered with Council.
-To register download the form here(PDF, 96KB) and return it to any of our offices.
+To register complete the online form here.

-If you intend to supply food for sale at an event within the local government area you will need to gain permission from the event organiser who must submit the Temporary Event Food Application Form on behalf of all food vendors.
+If you intend to supply food for sale at an event within the local government area you will need to gain permission from the event organiser who must make Council aware of all food vendors attending the event by emailing a list of all food vendors to email@example.com

 Council’s is assisting food businesses to meet the skills and knowledge requirements of the Food Safety Standards by providing free access to the “I’m Alert” training tool.